LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 We'll create our accordions first as they are what will display on smaller viewports and mobile first tends to be the best way of building sites, so we create a `createAccordions()` function.

 * We're just looping through the `widgetBtns` array, getting a reference to the button and its index on each loop iteration, with `btn` and `idx`, respectively
 * On page load we want the first panel to be open, but users can resize the window or zoom in or out after the page has loaded, which may trigger the media query change.
-We need to plan ahead a little here, we don't want a situation where our user has focused on something and then trigger the media query change by zooming or resizing and then their focus gets lost.
+We need to plan ahead a little here, we don't want a situation where our user has focused on something and then they trigger the media query change by zooming or resizing and then their focus gets lost.

   * So, what we will do is write a condition which checks to see if the index is equal to the `open` variable we declared earlier, if it is: set `aria-expanded="true"`, else set: `aria-expanded="false"`
   * We're setting a data attribute on each parent `<h3>` element called `data-expanded`, this is just a handy hook for the CSS so we can use the sibling selector to hide or show the correct accordion panel and its value must always be in sync with the value of `aria-expanded`, which is of course present on its child `<button>` element